taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

   Keep trying if failed to insert, default is no. Available with v3.0.9+.

 - **-z/--trying-interval <NUMBER\>** :
   Specify interval between keep trying insert.
-Valid value is a postive number.
+Valid value is a positive number.
 Only valid when keep trying be enabled.
 Available with v3.0.9+.

 - **-V/--version** :
   Show version information only.
 Users should not use it with other parameters.